rodrigoschwencke/markdown-inline-graphviz/README.md

 Mkdocs Markdown Graphviz (for Python 3)
 =======================================

-⚠️ WARNING ⚠️ **This Page is OUTDATED**: it has been preserved for archive purposes.
+⚠️ WARNING ⚠️ **This Page is OUTDATED, PLEASE DO NOT USE**: it has been preserved for archive purposes.

 This Project has been: